• Skip to main content

 Of course you can just buy pre-made, pre-rolled sheets of puff pastry from the supermarket.
 But nothing is more satisfying than making these sausage rolls from scratch using your own pastry.

-And I promise you it's really not that much hard work, especially with this quick Thermomix recipe.
+And I promise you it's really not that much hard work, especially with this quick Thermomix Puff Pastry recipe.
 The Thermomix gets you started really quickly and then you just need a little patience for the chilling and rolling.

 Before you start